Bin Yu

 Welcome

-We have developed the PCS framework for veridical data science (or responsible, reliable, and transparent data analysis and decision-making).
+She and her team have developed the PCS framework for veridical data science (or responsible, reliable, and transparent data analysis and decision-making).
 PCS stands for predictability, computability and stability, and it unifies, streamlines, and expands on ideas and best practices of machine learning and statistics.

-In order to augment empirical evidence for decision-making, we are investigating statistical machine learning methods/algorithms (and associated statistical inference problems) such as dictionary learning, non-negative matrix factorization (NMF), EM and deep learning (CNNs and LSTMs), and heterogeneous effect estimation in randomized experiments (X-learner).
-Our recent algorithms include staNMF for unsupervised learning, iterative Random Forests (iRF) and signed iRF (s-iRF) for discovering predictive and stable high-order interactions in supervised learning, next generation tree-based methods (e.g. fast and interpretable greedy-tree sums (FIGS) and hierarchical shrinked (HS) trees, and RF+ ), contextual decomposition (CD), aggregated contextual decomposition (ACD), and adaptive wavelet distillation (AWD) for interpretation of Deep Neural Networks (DNNs).
+In order to augment empirical evidence for decision-making, they are investigating statistical machine learning methods/algorithms (and associated statistical inference problems) such as dictionary learning, non-negative matrix factorization (NMF), EM and deep learning (CNNs and LSTMs), and heterogeneous effect estimation in randomized experiments (X-learner).
+Their recent algorithms include staNMF for unsupervised learning, iterative Random Forests (iRF) and signed iRF (s-iRF) for discovering predictive and stable high-order interactions in supervised learning, next generation tree-based methods (e.g. fast and interpretable greedy-tree sums (FIGS) and hierarchical shrinked (HS) trees, and RF+ ), contextual decomposition (CD), aggregated contextual decomposition (ACD), and adaptive wavelet distillation (AWD) for interpretation of Deep Neural Networks (DNNs).

 My vision for data science - papers & talks